Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Method Page Budget: 2.5pg Status: TSA drafted

+\textbf{Role of Clipping.} The clipping operation introduces a non-linear transformation of the advantage signal, limiting the influence of large policy updates.
+Empirically, we observe that a substantial fraction of updates are affected by clipping (Section~\ref{sec:experiments}), indicating that it plays a key role in shaping the optimization dynamics under decomposed objectives.

-\textbf{Diversity-Promoting Regularization:} Preference-conditioned policies do not always map distinct preference vectors $\omega$ to meaningfully distinct behaviors.
-To prevent the policy from collapsing to similar strategies for different preferences, we introduce an explicit diversity-promoting loss.
-During each update, for a given preference $\omega$, we sample a ``distractor'' preference $\omega'$ by adding small Gaussian noise and re-projecting it onto the preference simplex.
-(Figure~\ref{fig:teaser} Diversity Regularizer)
+\textbf{Diversity-Promoting Regularization.} Preference-conditioned policies may map different preference vectors $\omega$ to similar behaviors.
+To encourage preference-dependent differentiation, we introduce a diversity regularizer.
+For each sampled preference $\omega$, we generate a nearby preference $\omega'$ by adding small Gaussian noise and projecting back onto the simplex (Figure~\ref{fig:teaser}, Diversity Regularizer).

-We then define a diversity loss that penalizes the policy if the distance between its action distributions, $\pi_\theta(\cdot \mid s_t, \omega)$ and $\pi_\theta(\cdot \mid s_t, \omega')$, does not match the distance between the preferences themselves.
-We scale the target KL divergence by the L1 distance between the preference vectors:

-Proposition~\ref{lem:diversity_theory} shows that minimizing this loss enforces a proportionality between policy divergence and preference divergence, thereby ruling out mode collapse and guaranteeing behavioral diversity.

-\textbf{Final Actor Objective:} The actor's objective combines two distinct learning signals: (1) a policy improvement term based on the PPO surrogate objective, and (2) our proposed diversity regularizer.
-To update policy parameters $\theta$, we perform gradient descent on the combined loss function:

-Multiplying by the preference weight $\omega_i$ is the critical step translating the user's desired trade-off into a concrete learning signal.
-Each $\mathcal{L}_{\text{clip}}^{(i)}(\theta)$ represents the raw PPO objective for a single dimension.
-By scaling each term by its corresponding weight $\omega_i$, we ensure that the final gradient is a weighted sum of the per-objective gradients.
-This steers the policy update in a direction that prioritizes improving higher weighted objectives, while retaining stability and information preservation guaranteed by Lemma~\ref{lem:es_loss} and Proposition~\ref{prop:equivalence}.
-The term $\lambda_{\text{div}}$ controls the strength of the diversity regularization, which by Proposition~\ref{lem:diversity_theory} guarantees preference-dependent behavioral separation.
+We then penalize deviations between the divergence of action distributions and the distance between preferences:

+As discussed in Proposition~\ref{lem:diversity_theory}, this regularizer encourages alignment between preference distance and behavioral divergence, mitigating representational collapse.